fx-fusion/vscode-sftp-wiki/Config.md

 ### context

 string - A path relative to the workspace root folder.
+Using this when you want to map a subfolder to the remotePath.

 #### Default